All students must complete the FAFSA (Free Application for Federal Student Aid) for all forms of financial aid. The FAFSA can be filed online.

 Housing is guaranteed for the first 3 years and on a space-available basis in the senior year.
 First-year students will be housed in the Ledges, the Commons, Irma, Dana and Mountainview.
 You’ll fill out a roommate inventory questionnaire as part of your orientation information.
 Once your deposit is received, you’ll receive your housing and roommate assignments in January for spring entrants, and on August 1 for fall first years.

-New first-year students entering Quinnipiac in the Fall 2021 semester are required to live in campus housing for their first 3 years of study.
+New first-year students entering Quinnipiac semester are required to live in campus housing for their first 3 years of study.
 In general, first-year and sophomore students live on the Mount Carmel Campus and upperclass students live on the York Hill Campus, in the Whitney Village apartments or in university-owned houses.